An Alcove in the Heart:

 Sidney Diamond and Estelle Spero

-She lives in New York with her husband, Louis Lynch, and enjoys theatre, good books, and travel.
+Estelle lived in New York with her husband, Louis Lynch, and enjoyed theatre, good books, and travel.
+She died in June of 2018.

 From Edgewood Arsenal, Maryland, where Sid had been sent to join the Chemical Warfare Service he asked for Estelle's support.